 9. General Motors

-General Motors recently switched to such a platform and witnessed a stunning 97% activation rate.
+General Motors recently switched to such a platform and had a stunning 97% activation rate, according to Achievers.
 Now, 70% of employees are active in the program, and most receive about one recognition per month.
-The GM Recognition Program successfully cultivates a culture of appreciation where everyone can align their behavior with company values and theory.

 10. Meijer

-Like General Motors, Meijer recently turned to an online recognition platform to engage employees, build a strong company culture and minimize turnover.
-However, the retailer went the extra mile when it created the app Meijer Wire.
-This mobile-friendly solution facilitates recognition anywhere, even when employees are on the go.
-Here, staff can find articles about fellow team members and access company news with the tap of a finger.
+Like General Motors, Meijer, a chain of grocery stores, recently turned to an online recognition platform to engage employees, build a strong company culture, and minimize turnover.
+As part of this initiative, it created the app Meijer Wire, a mobile-friendly solution that facilitates recognition, features articles about team members, and provides company news.

-An app might be overkill for small businesses.
-However, a mobile recognition solution may be the best way to connect and express appreciation for large companies with dispersed locations.
+An app might be too much for small businesses.
+However, a mobile employee recognition solution may be the best way to connect and express appreciation for large companies with dispersed locations.